pontshomagane/Inter-varsity-dyp.inc/README.md

 ## 🛡️ Cybersecurity Education Platform

-DYP.INC (Defend Your Privacy) is an interactive cybersecurity education platform designed for the Intervarsity Hackathon.
+DYP.INC (Defend Your Privacy) is an interactive cybersecurity education platform designed and built for the Intervarsity Hackathon.
 This application gamifies cybersecurity learning through interactive challenges, games, and real-world scenarios to help users understand and defend against common cyber threats.

 ## 🚀 Features